 Based in Maine, Good To-Go makes breakfast meals and dinner entrees both in single-serving and double-sized pouches.
 The company offers a handful of delicious recipes that are full of flavor and hearty enough to satisfy hiker hunger.
 Besides its meat dishes, Good To-Go also makes gluten-free, vegetarian, vegan and pescatarian meals.

 Order Good To-Go's Herbed Mushroom Risotto on Moosejaw.

 Mary Janes Farm is more than a food manufacturer.
 The Idaho farm operates a bread & breakfast inn, offers a farm school and runs a food share co-op for those who live near the farm.
 As part of its various operations, the farm has developed a variety of organic breakfast, dinner and dessert meals that are sold via its website and online, at retailers like REI.

 Many of the foods are available in different packaging options including the Outpost pouches which are designed for backpacking.
 This pouch has a box bottom that allows it to stand up unassisted and can be used for both soaking and eating.
 Best of all, the non-aluminum Outpost eco-pouch can be burned in a fire.

-Order MaryJanesFarm's Organic Shepherd's Meat Pie for $12 on rei.com.
+Order MaryJanesFarm's Organic Shepherd's Meat Pie on rei.com.

 Nomad Nutrition bypasses the meat and offers entirely plant-based meals.
 The company carefully designs its meals to meet the nutritional need of backpackers with the right balance of fats, lean vegetable-based protein, and carbohydrates.
 Because they are plant-based, Nomad Nutrition meals are vegan-friendly, gluten-free and soy-free.